140 East 40th Street

 Recent transfers at this building, curated by The Roebling Team research desk.
 Apartment-level facts are independently verified before publishing; sale prices reflect the recorded transfer amount at the NYC Department of Finance.

-Market read. $/sf is measured on the latest sales with reliable square footage (2017): a median $1,154/sf across 2 sales.
-The building has traded as recently as 2025.
-Median listing discount 5.5% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Market read.
+Most recent trades (2025) cleared a median $882/sf across 1 sale.
+Median listing discount 2.4% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 The retrade record